RuZhan2024/10_health_33724876/README.md

 A small health-tracking web application built with **Node.js**, **Express**, **EJS**, and **MySQL**.

 Users can register, log in, and track their **workouts** and **health metrics** (weight, blood pressure, heart rate, steps, sleep, etc.).
 An **admin panel** provides an overview of users, simple activity statistics, and recent login attempts.
+A separate **weather page** integrates with the OpenWeatherMap API to show current conditions for a chosen city as an extra feature.

 ## 1. Features